 By entering the Setting Sun Film Festival, entrants agree to abide by the following terms and conditions.
 Failure to abide by these terms and conditions will result in disqualification.
 Fees will not be refunded.
 By entering a film, it is presumed that every entrant has read the Terms and Conditions, award categories and judging information.

-All films in all the short film categories in the competition, (which is separate to the festival) must not be more than 20 minutes opening to closing credits.
-We will accept and screen films outside these restrictions however they will not be eligible for the competition.
+All films in all the general short film categories in the competition, (which is separate to the festival) must not be more than 50 minutes opening to closing credits.
+Films in the secondary and primary school and the female filmmaker section, can be no more than 20 minutes.

 Films will be judged and the winners announced on the website prior to the festival starting.
 Judges’ decisions are final and no discussion will be entered.

 All short films must be uploaded by the filmmaker onto FilmFreeway, YouTube or Vimeo with the link included in the application for judging.
 No hardcopy DVDS are to be submitted to the festival.
 Please check the quality of your film once uploaded.
 Please provide the password on your application.

 For screening purposes at the Sun Theatre, successful short film festival applicants will need to provide a DCP file set to 24 fps.